pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 - Arcanine: HD
 - Venusaur: HD

-> If desparate for Champ Red Bar to PB only Potion if you can keep red bar and consider the advanced notes for Champ copied below:
+> If desparate for Champ Red Bar to PB only Potion if you can keep red bar and consider the advanced notes for Champ copied below where we typically use X Acc turn 1:
+> If you are playing champ safely, you can ignore the notes below.

 Turn 1 Sky Attack Basics:
 - Yolo Strat after using X Acc turn 1 is to HD Pidgeot, X Speed on Zam (~⅓ to live), and HD all.